Chart Color Schemes

 Denman Prospect demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Vocational pathways account for 18.9% of qualifications among those aged 15 and above, with advanced diplomas making up 9.1% and certificates 9.8%.
-Educational participation is notably high in Denman Prospect, with 33.8% of residents currently enrolled in formal education.
+Vocational pathways account for 18.9% of qualifications among those aged 15 years and over, with advanced diplomas making up 9.1% and certificates 9.8%.
+Educational participation is high, with 33.8% of residents currently enrolled in formal education.
 This includes 13.4% in primary education, 6.9% in tertiary education, and 5.7% pursuing secondary education.

 Frequently Asked Questions - Education